Know about the new changes in nursing and how they will affect your career

-No one should go into nursing thinking it will be a easy solution for their professional needs.
-If you go into nursing just for for the money, you might want to re evaluate your career plans.
-Nursing have changed dramatically; wages, job security, stability, and satisfaction have turned upside down for the most part.
+No one should go into nursing thinking it will be an easy solution for their employment needs.
+If you go into nursing just for for the money, you might want to re evaluate if all your efforts will be worth.
+Nursing have changed dramatically.
+Wages, job security, stability, and satisfaction have turned upside down.

 After the great recession of 2008, all professions underwent dramatic restructuring.
-And nursing did not escape the change.
-New health care laws, insurance re structuring, and changes in how health care is delivered creating hospital low census.
-Some of these changes happened due to a shift in administration as hospitals and other health care institutions have become more corporate and less community oriented.
+And nursing did too.
+New health care laws, insurance changes, re structuring, and hospital low census have fueled these changes.
+Administration and hospital management have become more corporate and for profit rather than community oriented.

-No one knows how long it will this trend last; nursing like everything else is subject to changes.
+No one knows how long it will this trend last; nursing like everything else is subject to change.
 What we do know is that nursing is not as it was before 2008.
-It is a wise move today to go into nursing knowing the new changes and what to expect from nursing.
+It is a wise move today to go into nursing knowing these new changes and how they affect nursing in general.

-These changes created by the recession have affected other professions as well, but nursing is unlike any other profession out there.
-You cannot be a nurse and practice nursing on your own or even learn on your own.
+These changes created by the recession have affected other professions as well, but nursing is unlike any other profession.
+You cannot practice nursing on your own or even learn on your own.
 You must be trained by a hospital and pass all the state regulations and requirements.
-Hospitals are by default are the most influential arms and hands of health care.
+Hospitals are by default the most influential arms and hands of health care.
 Hospitals to a great extent decide who gets trained and who can start working.
 Right now hospitals don’t find it profitable to train new nurses.

-Hospitals used to be vigorous employers, but now they are anemic job creator.
-There are several reasons for this downward trend but this limit your ability to start working in significant ways.
-Hospitals determine weather you get in or not and new Grads know this very well as they find hospital doors closed.
+Hospitals used to be strong employers, but now they have cut down on hiring.
+There are several reasons for this downward trend but this will limit your ability to find jobs in significant ways.
+Hospitals determine weather you get in or not, and new grads know this very well as they find hospital doors closed.